 People often spend an unnecessary amount of time on standard business processes, such as claims, time and mileage registrations, requesting work clothing and working with quotations.
 You can simplify these tasks (and more) with Micro Apps in Workspace 365.
 These are simple apps, focused on executing a specific task, which you can connect to for example documents and emails.
 This allows people to easily execute these tasks, without having to leave the workspace and without having to use large organisation applications with tons of redundant features.
 A great example of this, is the Vilans KICK Micro App.

 You can also create your own Micro Apps with Microsoft Power Apps.
 With this, you develop your own specific applications to simplify your business processes.
 You can integrate them into your workspace with a few simple steps.

 Integrate support tickets

 A way to simplify IT support on both ends, is by using a service management system.
 You can also integrate it into your workspace, so that people can always view their support tickets from their dashboard.
 At the moment, you can use both a TOPdesk live tile and a ConnectWise live tile.
-Would you like to see another integration?
-Then submit a feature request.

 Integrate a chat functionality